mrismanaziz/Reforestation/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## Why is the ocean always blue?
+Because the shore never waves back.